kenziedu/100-days-of-code/Log.md

 **Today's Progress**: Yikes, Runoff is taking so much brainpower from me.
 Six whole functions to piece together.
 I just got through the first part - and now getting a bit stuck on the 2nd.
 I guess it really will take walking away and going back, as it so happens.
 I guess the amount of time I'm spending is just keeping me off schedule.
 But gotta work through that.

 **Thoughts**: ACK!
 I'm so slow!
 I really want to commit and not look at any solutions, but my God, I am spending so much time just thinking through something.
 It makes me feel so dumb.
 It's really getting me off track but I hope to finish everything by end of August.

+### Day 7: June 28, 2020 (Sunday)
+**Today's Progress**: Wow... did I say 2 days ago that I was encouraged?
+Well...
+This next PSET is doing the roundabout on me and driving me a little crazy.
+I think I'm gonna take an entire week on it and it's kind made a dent in my schedule.
+Which is of course very concerning.
+I want to be able to finish 4 games, 2 apps and 1 website by the end of 2020... so I better get a move on in learning by doing.
+I have to forgive myself and my foundational programming thinking and just... take my time.
+Nothing is going to waste.
+Everytime I feel I spent an eternity on a stupidly simple problem, I have to tell myself I'm starting from scratch here, there's no need to be defeatist.
+Sigh.

+**Thoughts**: I need to divvy up the work better.
+I was hoping I'd finish CS50 by end July, but with my progress it might end up mid August which is not good for my schedule.
+By tomorrow I'll make the Sugarcube tutorials and C# tutorials more seriously.
+And strictly allott 1 hour for CS50.